 Not far from there near Waterloo station, IMAX has some of the largest cinema screens in London.

 Rich Mix, near Shoreditch High Street station, shows both mainstream and arthouse films.
 Apart from cinemas, it has a rich programme of events.

 Rio Cinema is a long-running independent cinema that also mixes arthouse and popular films.

 You can also visit the Cinema Museum for screenings of old and new movies.

-Don’t hide from the rain
+Don’t Hide from the London Rain! 😉

 Since it rains so often, maybe it’s best to equip yourself with a good waterproof jacket or an umbrella and do whatever you want to do.